Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Discussion

 Finally, the privacy-first design addresses key obstacles inherent in everyday audio recording.
 Because participants read pre-defined prompts, they are not required to disclose personal or sensitive content to bystanders, and on-device processing ensures that raw voice recordings never leave the participant’s device.
+This design follows a precautionary data-minimization rationale: forensic-phonetic work treats speech as potentially informative for speaker profiling, while also emphasizing that such evidence must be interpreted in context rather than as deterministic identification \cite{jessenForensicPhonetics2008}.
 At the same time, residual privacy risks remain: feature representations can be difficult to communicate to participants in terms of their informational content, and it is not fully understood which higher-level personal attributes may be inferable from such features.
-Consequently, while the protocol substantially reduces the risk of privacy relative to raw audio collection, it does not in principle eliminate the possibility that sensitive characteristics could be inferred with future modeling advances \cite{tomashenkoVoicePrivacy2020Challenge2022}.
+Consequently, while the protocol substantially reduces privacy risks relative to raw audio collection, it cannot eliminate the possibility that sensitive characteristics may be inferred with future modeling advances \cite{tomashenkoVoicePrivacy2020Challenge2022}.